 “My fiancé and I have celebrated Thanksgiving just the two of us for three of the last four years.
 We both love to cook and bake, so we’ve taken it as an opportunity to treat ourselves and make a very traditional meal.
 For us, it has been a great opportunity to spend time together and build traditions that will be for us, instead of trying to fit into each other’s family traditions.
 We try to make it special by treating ourselves to nicer ingredients and better wine than we would normally use if we were cooking for six to 10 people (this year we’ll have two bottles of beer that we’ve been aging).
 But what’s really special for us is that we get to spend the entire day together doing something we love with no work or friends expecting our attention.”

 10. Stay connected with family members far away.

 If you’re not close to your loved ones during Thanksgiving, thankfully you can still be together — just virtually!
 Do a video call before dinner, or Facetime family members in for the giving-thanks portion of the evening.
 Make it an annual thing.

 What are your Thanksgiving day traditions?
 What traditions have you kept from your own upbringing?
-What traditions have you started?
+What are your new traditions?